telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Saving Sessions

-To save captured sessions, use the main menu's **Save** button, which will automatically save all captured traffic.
+To save captured sessions, use the main menu's **Save** button, automatically saving all captured traffic.
 To save only specific sessions, select the desired ones and use the advanced saving options from [the context menu]({%slug web-sessions-list%}#save).

 To save sessions for later or prepare sessions for sharing: